-The details of baseline farmer and PCT farmer were participated in 2009, 2010 and 2011 were presented in Table 2.2.
+The details of baseline and PCT farmers who participated in 2009, 2010 and 2011 were summarized in Table 3.5.
 Considering the trail intervention, budget and time, 500 farmers were selected from real time tracking (RTT) covering from both baseline (75 farmers) and seed benefited farmers (425) in all the targeted districts.
-All the basic farmer, crop specific information were collect from the sample farmers, data were computerized and analyzed to track the diffusion of new groundnut cultivars.
-The results were presented in subsequent section.
+From all sample farmers, crop specific information were collected, data were computerized and analyzed to track the diffusion of new groundnut cultivars.
+The results were presented in the subsequent sections.

-The real time Tracking (RTT) survey is designed to track the diffusion of newly distributed improved groundnut cultivators through the paired comparison trial among the trial farmers in the targeted villages of selected districts.
-The distributions of targeted villages for the paired comparison trial conducted in 2009-11 were shown along with the sample village selected for RTT (Table 2.2).
-Out of

-875 paired comparison trials laid during 2009-11, 500 sample farmers were selected for the survey distributed in all the three districts including 75 farmers from base line farmers contacted in Phase I of the project.
+The real time tracking (RTT) survey is designed to track the diffusion of newly distributed improved groundnut cultivators through the paired comparison trial among the farmers in villages of selected districts.
+The distribution of targeted villages for the paired comparison trial conducted in 2009-11 were shown along with the sample village selected for RTT.
+Out of 875 paired comparison trials laid during 2009-11, 500 sample farmers were selected for the survey distributed in all the three districts including 75 farmers from base line farmers contacted in Phase I of the project.
 The real time tracking survey instrument was designed to track the diffusion pattern of new variety from the targeted area.
 The sample village distribution clearly confirmed the even distribution of samples from all the blocks and villages from the paired comparison trials conducted in TLII.
-The major objective of the RTT study is to track the diffusion of new varieties among trial farmers.